magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

  :dependencies '[
                  ...
                  [reagent "0.6.0-alpha"]
+                 [cljsjs/marked "0.3.5-0"]
                  ])
 ...
 ```

+While we were there, we also added the `cljsjs/marked "0.3.5-0"` JS
+external library.
+This is the same JS library used in the React
+Tutorial, opportunely packaged to be imported in a CLJS project.
+We'll
+see its use later.

 Now create the `reagent.html` file in the `html` directory of the `modern-cljs`